Assault Lawyer Toronto

 Don’t Let an Assault Charge Affect the Rest of Your Life.

-David Genis represents his clients with expertise and employs an effective strategy during every phase of a case, both in and out of court.
-He understands how important it is to have an experienced criminal lawyer in your corner after you have been charged with assault.
+David Genis is a criminal defence attorney who represents his clients with expertise and employs an effective strategy during every phase of a case, both in and out of court.
+He understands how important it is for a defendant to have an experienced criminal lawyer in your corner after you have been charged with assault.
 David works closely with his clients, discussing events and gathering details that open doors to uncovering vital evidence.
-A conviction can follow you for the rest of your life.
+A conviction and jail time can follow you for the rest of your life.
 Don’t take chances with your future.

 David Genis has received strong recognition in the criminal law field and has been litigating at both the trial and appeal levels since 2006.

-Learn more about the four types of assault charges, listed below.
-For individuals being charged with domestic assault, there are additional considerations which apply.
+Learn more about the four types of criminal assault charges, listed below.
+For individuals being charged with domestic assault, there are additional considerations that apply.
 Contact us for more information.

 Assault, Assault with a weapon, Assault causing bodily harm, and Aggravated assault charges